cisagov/ICSNPP/zeek_bacnet_parser/README.md

 This log captures important fields for Who-Is, I-Am, Who-Has, and I-Have messages and logs them to **bacnet_discovery.log**.

-These messages contain a lot of important discovery information and provide a lot of important information to fingerprint a BACnet network and basic information about the BACnet devices within the network.
+These messages contain a lot of important discovery information via basic information about the BACnet devices within the network that could prove useful for fingerprinting a BACnet network.

 #### Fields Captured